 Are Processed Foods Unhealthy?

 Unless your shopping trip to the grocery store is limited to the far perimeter aisles, there is a good chance your diet contains some form of processed food.
-Processed foods are defined as, “any food other than a raw agricultural commodity that has been subject to washing, cleaning, milling, cutting, chopping, heating, pasteurizing, blanching, cooking, canning, freezing, drying, dehydrating, mixing, packing or other procedures that alter the food from its natural state,” according to the International Food Information Council.
-Whew, that’s a lot of qualifiers!
+So, what foods qualify as “processed?”
+According to the International Food Information Council, processed foods are defined as, “any food other than a raw agricultural commodity that has been subject to washing, cleaning, milling, cutting, chopping, heating, pasteurizing, blanching, cooking, canning, freezing, drying, dehydrating, mixing, packing or other procedures that alter the food from its natural state.”
 Processed foods can also include added preservatives, flavors, nutrients or other food substances.

 For a better understanding of processed foods, we reached out to Dr. Sean O’Keefe, a food science professor at Virginia Tech, Dr. Wendy Dahl, an assistant professor in the Food Science and Human Nutrition Department at the University of Florida and Dr. Julie M. Jones, Distinguished Scholar and Professor Emerita of Foods and Nutrition at St. Catherine University for some more insight on why foods go through processing and if processed foods are less healthy and less safe than unprocessed foods.

 Processed food,s such as, fast food typically have higher salt content and low moisture content to inhibit mold growth.
 Breads often have propionic acid added to prevent mold.
 The combination of high salt and low moisture prevent spoilage.
 This is why you see that fast food doesn’t change much in appearance over time.
 These particular techniques are not new; people have applied the use of drying and salting techniques to food preservation for years.

 Dr. Wendy Dahl says: